PrayujaTeli/Blog/Git.md

 ## [Rebasing and merging](https://prayuja-teli.github.io/Blog/Git)

-> ## Rebasing <br/>
+> ## Merging <br/>

-The rebase re-writes the changes of one branch onto another without creating a new commit.<br/>

-#### How to do it<br/>
-Rebase the feature branch onto the master branch using the following commands.<br/>
-$ git checkout feature<br/>
-$ git rebase master<br/>

->## What Is Git Merge?<br/>

-Git merge allows you to merge branches from Git.
 Merging is a common practice for developers using version control systems.
 Whether branches are created for testing, bug fixes, or other reasons, merging commits changes to another location.
 To be more specific, merging takes the contents of a source branch and integrates it with a target branch.
 In this process, only the target branch is changed.
-The source branch history remains.<br/>

 #### Merging Pros and Cons<br/>

 #### Pros:<br/>